 In December 2005, Sky launched "MY SKY", a hard-drive personal digital recorder.
 MY SKY subscribers paid a one-off installation fee to have access to a MY SKY recorder.

 In July 2008 SKY launched MYSKY HDi, a new High Definition decoder and PVR with Dolby Digital surround sound, IPTV capability and increased storage.
-SKY currently offers ten MPEG 4 High Definition television channels (SKY Sport 1, SKY Sport 2 and SKY Sport 3, ESPN, SKY Movies and SKY Movies Greats, SoHo, TV3 HD, TVONE HD and TV2 HD to subscribers).
+SKY currently offers 15 outstanding HD channels (SKY Sport 1, 2, 3 and 4, ESPN, ESPN 2, SoHo, SKY Movies Premiere, Extra, Greats, Classics, Action and, TV3 HD, TV ONE HD and TV2 HD).As well as HD Pop-Up channels from time to time.
 Subscribers have the option of renting this decoder for a monthly fee (currently $15).

 SKY broadcasts more than 100 channels on its digital satellite platform.
 SKY uses this technology platform to tailor its programme offerings to meet customer content and price requirements.

 SKY's digital service comprises a basic package (Start Up) together with a number of premium services, Subscribers to SKY's basic package receive a total of 58 channels including news, sport, documentaries, family programmes, general entertainment, key radio stations and free to air channels.

 In addition to the basic channel package, SKY offers customers a choice of additional sports and movie programmes, and a number of other premium channels and subscription services for which they pay an additional monthly charge.
 Premium channels offered include five sports channels, six movie channels, The Rugby Channel, games channels Playin'TV and MindGames, World TV, the Arts Channel and Country 99TV.
 SKY also has an interactive weather channel.